degreepath/catalog-differ/2016-2017/music.req.md

   * generally in junior year, second semester
   * juried recital performance, academic review, possible interview/conference
-  * _students not approved for continuance are no longer in the Teacher Education Program_
+  * students not approved for continuance are no longer in the Teacher Education Program

 ######  Degree Requirements

-Course List  Code  |  Title  |  Credits
+Code  |  Title  |  Credits
 ---|---|---
 General Education  |
 Comprehensive graduation requirements for all BA degrees  1  |